Secrets and Configuration – Pragmatic Approach

-Most of programs, services, scheduled jobs, scripts that we create are likely need to connect to an external resource to pull or push some data.
-External resource can be a database, distributed cache, message queue, object store and so on.
-In order to connect to a resources we need at minimum an address and a secret (user name and password).
+Most of the programs, services, scheduled jobs, and scripts that we create are likely to need to connect to an external resource to pull or push some data.
+External resources can be a database, distributed cache, message queue, object store, and so on.
+In order to connect to a resource, we need at minimum an address and a secret (username and password).
 If we have multiple environments where the code runs, we are going to have a combination of credentials for every environment.

 How do we handle all of this in the code?